 House and unit data provided by, https://www.realestate.com.au/nsw/st-marys-2760/

 St Marys is particularly suited for families and professionals who prioritise affordable living without compromising on lifestyle and community engagement.
-Its ongoing development and community-centric environment make it a wise choice for long-term settlement.
+St Marys ongoing development and community-centric environment make it a wise choice for long-term settlement.

 3. Campbelltown – Total Score: 80/100

-Campbelltown, a suburb characterised by its vibrant potential for opportunity and growth, stands out as a beacon for those seeking both personal and professional advancement in Sydney.
+Campbelltown, a suburb characterised by its vibrant potential for opportunity and growth, stands out, for those seeking both personal and professional advancement in Sydney.

 Scoring Criteria: